nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

 ## Overview

-Learn how to create internal routes in NGINX Plus Ingress Controller to securely route egress traffic to non-meshed services.
+Learn how to create internal routes in NGINX Ingress Controller to securely route egress traffic to non-meshed services.
+{{< note >}}
+There are two versions of NGINX Ingress Controller for Kubernetes: NGINX Open Source and NGINX Plus.
+To complete this tutorial, you must use either:

+- Open Source NGINX Ingress Controller version 3.0+
-{{< note >}} The NGINX Plus version of NGINX Ingress Controller is required for this tutorial. {{< /note >}}
+- NGINX Plus version of NGINX Ingress Controller

+{{< /note >}}

 ## Objectives

-Follow this tutorial to deploy the NGINX Plus Ingress Controller with egress enabled, and securely route egress traffic from a meshed service to a non-meshed service.
+Follow this tutorial to deploy the NGINX Ingress Controller with egress enabled, and securely route egress traffic from a meshed service to a non-meshed service.

 ## Before You Begin